umarhassan-mitodl/21a.101j-spring-2010/content/pages/calendar.md

 Second written assignment handed back, with comments

-Viewing: [_People Like Us: Social Class in America_](http://www.imdb.com/title/tt0362022/).
+Viewing: {{% resource_link "14265a49-97ae-4dff-ba46-35fc827eb6f6" "_People Like Us: Social Class in America_" %}}.
 Louis Alvarez and Andy Kolker.
 Center for New American Media, 2001.

 {{< tdclose >}}